Jagucan/holbertonschool-AirBnB_clone/README.md

 ## Usage in interactive mode

-* This program automatically displays a prompt for the user after first command is executed
+* This program automatically displays a prompt for the user after first command is executed:

         $ ./console.py